Frelseren/angular-lightning-demo/README.md

 # Helsinki Salesforce Developer Group
 ## React & Angular apps as Lightning Components

+Run `npm install` to install dependencies.

 Run `git checkout _branchname_` to navigate between alternative data communication options.

 Run `ng build` to build the Angular project.
 Archive files in the `dist/` directory and upload them to Salesforce as a static resource.

+In order to use Angular in lightning you need to have lightning app, apex class, static resource to store the Angular app, and either visualforce page or lightning component with the lightning container.

 Find all required files in the `src/` directory.
 Copy file contents from `src/aura/`, `src/apex/`, `src/pages/` to Salesforce whenever needed.